Cllr Andy Lindsay

 The skills she brings to the role are in marketing, strategic planning and communications.
 From her experience of marketing a number of organisations, in particular healthcare, she has developed a resilient and common sense approach to working independently or within a team.
 Her track record in promoting Oswestry’s Orthopaedic hospital, attending Board meetings and promoting Trust membership and charitable fundraising, sets her in good stead to represent local people.

-Katrina is a director of her own marketing consultancy, established 12 years ago, and is married to Andrew.
-Their two children, who grew up in Brereton, are now students.
+Katrina is a director of her own marketing consultancy, established 15 years ago, and is married to Andrew.
 Katrina can often be seen out walking and she enjoys pilates, reading and art history.